The Definitive Guide To Google Patents Search

 Now I have found a particular patent.

 In this patent, I am interested in finding the word “vibration sensor”.
-So I do what I have written above this is what I get:
+So when I follow the aforementioned step this is what I get:

 Patent Citations and Cited By

 This feature gives the user ready links to all the documents cited during examination stages, as well as for how many patent examinations was the document in question cited.
 This is a really cool feature as it gives the searcher the examiner’s point of view, as well as helps the searcher in finding relevant prior art.

 I don’t know how many times I’ve been saved by this feature.